If you’ve gotten a notice to quit or demand for possession, read Eviction: What is it and How Does it Start?

 By securely attaching it to the main entrance of your dwelling after failed diligent attempts

 Your landlord can’t be the one to serve you.
-A process server often serves paper, but it can be done by other people, too.
+A process server often serves court papers, but it can be done by other people, too.

 Your landlord must make sure you are served with the summons and complaint at least three days before you must go to court.